-Note: You can enter Linux commands in different Command Line Interfaces (CLI) like a serial console (e.g. HyperTerminal, Minicom) or a Telnet client.
+Note: You can enter Linux commands in different command line interfaces (CLI) like a serial console (e.g. HyperTerminal, Minicom) or a Telnet client.

-5.1.6 File Transfer via TFTP
+5.6 File Transfer via TFTP

-The DIL/NetPC DNP/5280 offers a very simple way for Ethernet-based file transfers between your PC system and the DNP/5280 RAM disk drives or JFFS-based flash disk drives.
-This file transfer is using the TCP/IP service TFTP (Trivial File Transfer Protocol).
+The DIL/NetPC DNP/5282 offers a very simple way for Ethernet-based file transfers between your PC system and the DNP/5282 RAM disk drives or JFFS-based flash disk drives.
+This file transfer is using the TCP/IP service TFTP (trivial file transfer protocol).

 TFTP is server/client-based.
-The DIL/NetPC DNP/5280 Linux configuration offers a TFTP client program.
+The DIL/NetPC DNP/5282 Linux configuration offers a TFTP client program.
 Your PC needs a TFTP server program.

 Note: Windows-based PCs do not offer TFTP server programs.
-Only some special server versions of MS Windows come with a TFTP server program.
-For all other Windows-based PCs you find a simple TFTP server program - TFTPD32 - within the directory \TFTPServer-Win32 of your DNP/5280 Starter Kit CD-ROM.
-Copy all files from \TFTP-Server-Win32 to a new subdirectory on your Windows-based PC hard disk drive.
+Only special server versions of MS Windows come with a TFTP server program.
+For all other Windows-based PCs you find the TFTP server program TFTPD32 in the directory \\TFTPServer-Win32\) on your DNP/SK14 CD-ROM.
+Copy all files from \\TFTP-Server-Win32\) to a new directory on your Windows-based PC hard disk drive.
 TFTPD32 is a free, non-commercial product.
 Please watch the license.

-First you have to set-up an Ethernet link between the DNP/5280 10/100 Mbps Ethernet interface and the Ethernet interface of your PC system.
+First you have to set-up an Ethernet link between the DNP/5282 10/100 Mbps Ethernet interface and the Ethernet interface of your PC system.
 Check the IP address of your Windows PC system with the ipconfig command.
-The default IP address (factory setup) of the DNP/5280 is 192.168.0.126.
+The default IP address (factory setup) of the DNP/5282 is 192.168.0.126.